rackerlabs/docs-developer-blog/_posts/2018-09-28-molecule-for-ansible-role-creation.md

 ### Tests - quantity or quality?

-The tests below are three tests that are all pretty simple.
+The following three tests are all pretty simple.
 The overall count of tests really doesn't matter as much as the quality of tests.
-While we've got three tests in this example, we could easily have one, or five.
-This may vary based on the Software Developer, but I chose the three below because it follows a logical order.
+While we've got three tests in this example, we could easily have one or five.
+This might vary based on the Software Developer, but I chose the following three because they follow a logical order.

 1. Make sure nginx is installed
 1. Make sure nginx configuration was installed correctly
 1. Make sure nginx is running and enabled

-This is easiest looking at it backwards.
+This is easiest to understand by looking at it backwards.
 If we had one test to see if `nginx` is running, when it fails we won't know why it fails.
 That one test can't tell us if it was not installed, if the configuration was incorrect, or if it was not started.
 My approach is to first make sure it is installed, next check if the configuration exists (in a more elaborate example, we'd instead check to make sure there is some expected text in the configuration file).
 Finally, we make sure `nginx` is running and enabled.
 This way the tests follow a logical flow of prerequisites to get to our ultimate state, and knock out some troubleshooting steps along the way.

 ```
 cat molecule/default/tests/test_default.py